Chris Harris Jr.: New Orleans Saints

+Retirement

+Harris announced his retirement on April 30, 2024, after no team was willing to sign him, stating "I realized that everybody was pretty much moving on with the younger players, the younger wave, so I thought it would be great to just call it an end."

 NFL career statistics

 Personal life

-In 2012, Harris married his college sweetheart, Leah, with whom he resides in Dallas during the off-season.
+In 2012, Harris married his college sweetheart, Leah, with whom he has five daughters.

 In 2013, Harris started the Chris Harris Jr. Foundation.
 The foundation's fundamental goal is to support what Harris refers to as 'underdogs' through various charitable activities.
 Harris holds an annual free football camp for kids called the 'Underdog Football Academy', has been a national spokesman against domestic violence through DVIS, and his foundation has worked extensively with Big Brothers Big Sisters of America and The Salvation Army.

 In addition to the foundation's work, Harris and his wife are involved with Big Brothers and Big Sisters.
 Harris and his wife have a little brother and little sister that they personally mentor in addition to working with the organization in general.

 In 2017, Harris participated in PETA's "Cold Dog Challenge," experiencing a night in the cold so as to encourage people to bring their pets inside.